THOMASELOVE/rethink/README.md

 The slides are available here.

-## What I Used to Teach Gladly, and Don't Anymore
+## What I Used to Teach Gladly, and am Trying to Quit Doing

 - Null hypothesis significance testing is here to stay.
     - Learn how to present your p value so it looks like what everyone else does